Documentation Index

 - What problem you’re solving

-- Why this specific MCP is needed
+- Why this specific connector is needed

 - What data it will access